Skip to Content

 • A new version preserves history and marks the older version as superseded.

-Do not patch customer-facing changes into the wrong quote version.
+Do not patch customer-facing changes into the wrong version.
 If the original and revised documents blur together, approval and invoicing become harder to trust.

 Last updated on